quixio/quix-cli/docs/Reference/debug/ide.md

 Each time you run or debug your code using the generated run configuration, the command exports variables from the `app.yaml` file to a `.env` file or a devcontainer configuration.
 This ensures that the environment is correctly set up before you begin editing and debugging.

-Specifically, this command executes [`quix local application variables export`](applications/variables/export.md), which adds the application values along with the broker or SDK token to a `.env` file.
+Specifically, this command executes [`quix application variables export`](../applications/variables/export.md), which adds the application values along with the broker or SDK token to a `.env` file.

 #### Debug Broker Configuration

 === "Pipeline Broker"

-    To use a local debug broker, you can easily set one up by running `quix local broker up`.
+    To use a local debug broker, you can easily set one up by running `quix broker up`.
 This will start a local broker instance that listens on `localhost:19092`.
 This setting is enabled by default.
 If you need to change it, use `quix context broker local`.

 === "Quix Cloud Broker"